TheRealAnonymous008/quartz/content/details/mathematics/probability and statistics/Bayesian Models.md

   $$
   Where $\theta$ is the probability of success.
 * Any additional evidence constitutes updating $a$ and $b$ above based on the new successes and failures observed.
-* The posterior of the beta-binomial is convex.
+* The posterior of the beta-binomial is [[Convex Geometry|convex]].
 The posterior mean is a combination of the prior mean and the MLE
 * The posterior variance decreases at a rate of $\frac{1}{\sqrt{N}}$, where $N$ is the number of samples.
 The variance is maximized when $\hat{\theta}=0.5$ and minimized when $\hat{\theta}=0$ or $1$.
 	* This implies, entropy is at a maximum when the probabilities of success and failure are equally likely (see [[Information Theory|here]] for more)
 * On its own, the model highlights the **sparse data problem** wherein our MLE estimate will be close to $0$ when the dataset is small.
 This approximation is often poor.